luxeos/luxe-kernel-old/README.md

-# LuxeOS
+# LuxeOS Kernel Archive

-This project is currently being rewritten in the [rewrite](https://github.com/schkwve/luxe/tree/rewrite) branch.
+The last open-source version of the LuxeOS kernel.

 ## Building & Running